Other nations have reopened theaters — why not us? With ‘The Comeback Project,’ two stage directors scour the globe for answers.

 “We are in a position to learn from those who have come back before us,” said Cannold, a Stanford- and Harvard-educated director with Broadway and off-Broadway experience.
 “Some have opened and been able to stay open.
 Some have opened and had to close again.
 I think there’s a lot to be learned from both.”

 In the absence of much guidance from industry leaders about what lies ahead for theater here, Cannold and Aparicio reached out to their global contacts, from South America to Asia, to explain their nations’ strategies.
 For the first talk, at 5 p.m.
-Thursday, Cannold will moderate a five-member panel of producers Ginny Kim (South Korea), Michael Cassel (Australia), Haruka A. Nakagawa (Japan) and Ariel Stoller (Argentina), along with Britain’s Alistair Smith, editor of London-based The Stage.
+Eastern time Thursday, Cannold will moderate a five-member panel of producers Ginny Kim (South Korea), Michael Cassel (Australia), Haruka A. Nakagawa (Japan) and Ariel Stoller (Argentina), along with Britain’s Alistair Smith, editor of London-based the Stage.

-The conversation series will be available on the Broadway Podcast network at BPN.FM/TheCombackProject.
+The conversation series will be available on the Broadway Podcast network at BPN.FM/TheComebackProject.

 The protocols these countries have developed the past year to permit some live performances depend greatly on the magnitude of the pandemic and the efforts by government to contain it.
 South Korea, for example, has operated some theater almost completely uninterrupted since the coronavirus manifested itself, and Australia has been inching back to widespread theater openings since the fall.
 American arts workers and theatergoers alike are entitled to ask: Why not us, too?